KADevIO/rconpp/README.md

 # rcon++
 Rcon++ is a modern Source RCON library for C++, allowing people to easily use RCON however they like!

+## This repo has been moved to https://codeberg.org/Jaskowicz/rconpp

 #### Library Features

 - Support for Valve and non-Valve games.